• LAUNCH YOUR DREAM

 My Happiness is Seeing You Smile

-Anyone who truly loves a child knows that seeing that child happy, carefree, and simply enjoying life is the greatest gift.
-I had so much fun playing with the children over the past week, and loved being able to contribute to their happiness.
+Anyone who truly loves a child knows that the greatest gift is seeing that child happy, carefree, and simply enjoying life.
+I had so much fun playing with the children over the past week and loved being able to contribute to their happiness.

-The children are affectionate, and often tell us that they love us, and want hugs and kisses.
-As every parent knows, many children reach ages, especially in their teenage years, when they often do not want to even be seen with their parents publicly.
+The children are affectionate and often tell us they love us and want hugs and kisses.
+As every parent knows, many children reach ages, especially in their teenage years, when they often do not even want to be seen with their parents publicly.

-So walking everywhere holding hands with a child, carrying them because they are still small enough that you can, or having a little one fall asleep on your while out during an evening’s meal is, to me, a joy and privilege.
+So walking everywhere holding hands with a child, carrying them because they are still small enough that you can, or having a little one fall asleep on your while out during an evening’s meal is, to me, a joy and privilege and a way to connect with happiness.

 Filed Under: HAPPINESS THROUGH ACTIVISM